ma2ma/cookiecutter-flask-restplus/README.md

-# cookiecutter-flask-restful
+# cookiecutter-flask-restplus

-Cookiecutter template for flask restful, including blueprints, application factory, and more
+Cookiecutter template for flask restful api by flask-restplus, including blueprints, application factory, and more

 ## Introduction

-This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restful, marshmallow, SQLAlchemy and jwt.
+This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restplus, marshmallow, SQLAlchemy and jwt.
 It comes with basic project structure and configuration, including blueprints, application factory and basics unit tests.

 Features